 Paul Hermann Johannes Scharffenberg was born on December 2, 1873, in Kobylnik, Poland.
 In 1888, he began studying at a school for non-commissioned officers, and in July 1900, he joined the Second Infantry Division East Asia in Beijing.
 From 1901-1903, he was a member of the East Asian Occupation Brigade.
 After almost 13 years of military service, he left the army and became an employee of Tianjin’s German Consulate.
 He was promoted to consulate secretary and chancellor in 1913.
-On 2 June 1916, he married Hilde Wedde, who lived in China as a home teacher.
-During WWI, the Scharffenbergs were evicted from the country in April 1917 (this document is exactly from this event!), but they returned in 1922.
-In late 1921, Scharffenberg had been appointed chancellor of the consulate general in Tianjin, and on 11 January 1922, he acceded his position.
-On 1 September 1934, he was transferred to the German delegation in Beijing, which was converted into the German Embassy and relocated to Nanjing in 1935.
+On June 2, 1916, he married Hilde Wedde, who lived in China as a home teacher.
+During WWI, the Scharffenbergs were evicted from the country in April 1917 (this document is precisely from this event!), but they returned in 1922.
+In late 1921, Scharffenberg had been appointed chancellor of the consulate general in Tianjin, and on January 11, 1922, he acceded to his position.
+On September 1, 1934, he was transferred to the German delegation in Beijing, which was converted into the German Embassy and relocated to Nanjing in 1935.
 Paul Scharffenberg Tianjin Nanjing

 The Document Paul Scharffenberg Tianjin Nanjing

-The documents seem to be some kind of transit ticket (eventually a Geleitschein/Schutzschein) for the passage of the Scharffenberg’s from Shanghai via Nagasaki to the USA, issued in April 1917 by the Japanese Consulate General in Shanghai.
-They were to take the Dutch steamer “Goentor” (can’t read that very well) from Shanghai on April 8.
+The documents seem to be some kind of transit ticket (eventually a Geleitschein/Schutzschein) for the passage of the Scharffenbergs from Shanghai via Nagasaki to the USA, issued in April 1917 by the Japanese Consulate General in Shanghai.
+They were to take the Dutch steamer “Goentor” (I can’t read that very well) from Shanghai on April 8.
 The reason given is the severance of diplomatic relations.
 The document comes in excellent condition, without any damage, showing two pictures, stamps from the Japanese Consulate General in Shanghai, 28 x 40cm.
 Besides the Japanese language, we can read “Paul Scharffenberg, Chancellor German Consulate, Tientsin – Mrs. Scharffenberg” Paul Scharffenberg Tianjin Nanjing

 The Nanjing Massacre Paul Scharffenberg Tianjin Nanjing